THE GREEN HORNET

 The film finally ended up in the hands of French director Michel Gondry (who had also been assigned to one of the earlier incarnations of The Green Hornet in the 1990s).
 Gondry became a cult music video director with eccentric and highly creative videos for artists such as Beck, Bjork, The Chemical Brothers, Daft Punk, Foo Fighters, Massive Attack, Kylie Minogue, Radiohead, The Rolling Stones, Sinead OConnor, Kanye West and The White Stripes.
 Gondry made his directorial debut with Human Nature (2001) and then had the acclaimed worldwide hit of the memory-bending Eternal Sunshine of the Spotless Mind (2004).
 Gondry next went onto The Science of Sleep (2006), an appealingly delightful mix of romance, dreams and wacky surrealism, the comedy Be Kind Rewind (2008) wherein Jack Black makes ultra-low-tech copies of popular films, and subsequent to the charmingly surrealistic romantic whimsy Mood Indigo (2013) and the non-genre Microbe and Gasoline (2015).

 The real head-scratcher of a name toplining the film and even acting as co-writer and co-producer is Seth Rogen.
 Seth Rogens name has risen in the last few years due to his association with the Judd Apatow entourage in films such as The 40 Year Old Virgin (2005), his breakout role in Knocked Up (2007), Superbad (2007), Pineapple Express (2008) and Funny People (2009).
 Less well known is that Seth Rogen has also written a number of the scripts for the films he has appeared in, including Superbad, Pineapple Express and the Apatow produced Drillbit Taylor (2008), all the way back to the Judd Apatow tv series Undeclared (2001-3), as well as the subsequent alien invasion comedy The Watch (2012).
 He has even written episodes of Da Ali G Show (2003-4).
 Rogen co-writes The Green Hornet with his regular writing partner Evan Goldberg.
-The two later combined as writers/directors of the extremely funny End of the World film This is The End (2013), which went some way to redeem what they do with The Green Hornet, and the controversy-laden The Interview (2014), as well as produced the completely off-the-wall comic-book adapted tv series Preacher (2016 ) and wrote/produce and voice the animated Sausage Party (2016).
+The two later combined as writers/directors of the extremely funny End of the World film This is The End (2013), which went some way to redeem what they do with The Green Hornet, and the controversy-laden The Interview (2014), as well as produced the comic-book adapted tv series Preacher (2016 ) and the time travel comedy Future Man(2017 ), and wrote/produce and voice the animated Sausage Party (2016).

 I had major problems with The Green Hornet 2011 from about the point the first trailer went online.
 I kept trying to get my head around the various mismatched elements the film was trying to bring together the revival of a classic superhero; a role that was originally played by the dashingly handsome Van Williams recast with Seth Rogen, a pudgy curly-haired guy best known for comedies in which he plays good-natured chumps the place that Rogen gives the impression he is most at home is in a university frat party after at least a dozen beers; and Michel Gondry, an acclaimed director whose work to date has not to been in the action and effects driven blockbuster but in quirky, highly individualistic films that allow his eccentric genius room to flower.
 The trailer appeared to give us the agonising idea of the Britt Reid and Kato relationship reconceived as a bromance the genre in which Seth Rogen found his name and everything played for laughs.
 The film also underwent a pointless conversion to 3D, which is something guaranteed to switch me off.
 The Green Hornet joined a host of other fake 3D films come out in 2010 Alice in Wonderland (2010), Clash of the Titans (2010), Gullivers Travels (2010), The Last Airbender (2010), My Soul to Take (2010) that were converted in post-production to capitalise on the 3D fad following the success of Avatar (2009).
 One went in with the hope that trailers are sometimes misleading and that the presence of Michel Gondry would triumph over the marketing department.